MakerBay/Coral_Reef_Mapping_Drone/DIY Droners/README.md

 Weekly Update
 3 PM - 3:30 PM.
 Online and offline

-* Create Github profile if haven't already.

-Weekly workshop
-3.30 PM - 5.45PM.
-* Assemble the 'brain' all electronics and insert into waterproof housing

 Weekly Updates
 * **Alvaro:**
 * **Adel:** Needs the submissions of work from last weeks workshop
-* **Michael:** Github realease of Prototype V2.0
+* **Michael:** Github realease of Prototype V2.0 -see here- its a work in progress - https://github.com/MakerBay/Coral_Reef_Mapping_Drone/releases/tag/v2.0
 * **Brad:**
 * **Paul:**
 * **Sanjeew:**

+* Create Github profile if haven't already.
+* Take photos as you work

+Weekly workshop
+3.30 PM - 5.45PM.
+TO DO
+* **Electrical:** Assemble the 'brain' all electronics and insert into waterproof housing
+* **Mechanical:** Fix the ballast structure and 4 inch tube holder
+* **Software:** Chase up files needed from last weeks polygon workshop
+* **Documentation:** Join togther videos of Paul explaining last weeks work - put on YouTube and link to GitHub https://drive.google.com/drive/u/0/folders/16IH0SyRTwI9ZjMDwhnSufXWUXKpTWUkB

 ### DIY Droners #8 : 09 May 2020